-5.01 The Council has adopted a procedure for the investigation of misconduct complaints, which is attached as Appendix One to these arrangements.
+5.01-The Council has adopted a procedure for the investigation of misconduct complaints, which is attached as Appendix One to these arrangements.

-5.02 If the Monitoring Officer decides that a complaint merits formal investigation, they will appoint an Investigating Officer, who may be another senior officer of the Council, an officer of another council or an external investigator who in the opinion of the Monitoring Officer is of suitable experience and standing.
-The Investigating Officer will decide whether they need to meet or speak to you to understand the nature of your complaint and so that you can explain your understanding of events and suggest what documents the Investigating Officer needs to see, and who the Investigating Officer may wish to interview.
+5.02-If the Monitoring Officer decides that a complaint merits formal investigation, he/shethey will appoint an Investigating Officer, who may be another senior officer of the authorityCouncil, an officer of another authoritycouncil or an external investigator, who in the opinion of the Monitoring Officer is of suitable experience and standing.
+The Investigating Officer will decide whether he/she needsthey need to meet or speak to you to understand the nature of your complaint and so that you can explain your understanding of events and suggest what documents the Investigating Officer needs to see, and who the Investigating Officer needsmay wish to interview.

-The Investigating Officer would normally write to the Member against whom you have made a complaint and provide them with a copy of the complaint.
-The Investigating Officer will also ask the Member to provide their explanation of events and identify what documents the Investigating Officer needs to see and who the Investigating Officer needs to interview.
+5.03 The Investigating Officer would normally write to the Member against whom you have complained made a complaint and provide him/herthem with a copy of yourthe complaint.
+The Investigating Officer would will also ask the Member to provide his/hertheir explanation of events, and identify what documents he/shethe Investigating Officer needs to see and who he/shethe Investigating Officer needs to interview.

-5.03 In exceptional cases, where it is appropriate to keep your identity confidential or disclosure of details of the complaint to the Member might prejudice the investigation, the Monitoring Officer can remove your name and address from the papers given to the Member, or delay notifying the Member until the investigation has progressed to a stage where notifying the Member of your name and address is appropriate.
+5.03 In exceptional cases, where it is appropriate to keep your identity confidential or disclosure of details of the complaint to the Member might prejudice the investigation, the Monitoring Officer can deleteremove your name and address from the papers given to the Member, or delay notifying the Member until the investigation has progressed to a stage where notifying the Member of your name and address is appropriate.

-5.04 At the end of their investigation, the Investigating Officer will produce a draft report and will send copies of that draft report, in confidence, to you and to the Member concerned, to give you both an opportunity to identify any factual matter in that draft report with which you disagree or which either you or the Member considers requires more consideration.
+5.04-At the end of his/hertheir investigation, the Investigating Officer will produce a draft report and will send copies of that draft report, in confidence, to you and to the Member concerned, to give you both an opportunity to identify any factual matter in that draft report with which you disagree or which you considereither you or the Member considers requires more consideration.

-5.05 Having received and taken account of any comments which are made on the draft report, the Investigating Officer will send their final report to the Monitoring Officer.
+5.05-Having received and taken account of any comments which you may make are made on the draft report, the Investigating Officer will send his/hertheir final report to the Monitoring Officer.

-6 What happens if the Investigating Officer concludes that there is no evidence of a failure to comply with the adopted Code of Conduct?
+6 - What happens if the Investigating Officer concludes that there is no evidence of a failure to comply with the adopted Code of Conduct?